-- Connect a flexible metal appliance connector to the adapter on the range.
-Position the range to permit connection at the shut-off valve. - When all connections have been made, be sure all range controls are in the Off position and turn on the main gas supply valve.
-Gas leaks may occur in your system and create a hazard.
+- The gas pressure regulator valve is open when shipped.
+If the range does not work properly after installation, make sure the regulator valve is still open. - 3 Connect a flexible metal appliance connector to the adapter on the range.
+Position the range to permit connection at the shut-off valve.

+4 When all connections have been made, be sure all range controls are in the OFF position and the pressure regulator valve is open before turning on the main gas supply valve.
+Gas leaks may occur in the system and create a hazard.
 Gas leaks may not be detected by smell alone.